Yinguin/data_mid_bootcamp_project_regression/README.md

 **Project Description**

 We are conducting an end-to-end analysis of a dataset (regression_data.xls).
 The analysis includes a regression model to **Predict selling prices of houses in King County, WA** based on certain features provided in the dataset, such as location, renovation status and size.
 The model also aims at understanding which factors are responsible for higher property value ($650K and above).
-The dataset consists of historic data of 22,000 properties sold between May 2014 and May 2015.
+The dataset consists of historic data of around 22,000 properties sold between May 2014 and May 2015.

 To sum up the outcome of our prediction model: